containerscrew/nflux/README.md

 # All incoming connections will be blocked by default
 # You can specify allowed IP addresses and ports
 # This will allow both, udp and tcp connections

-allowed_ipv4 = [] # Specify IP addresses you want to allow.
-Will be able to access full ports tcp/udp allowed_ports = [22, 5353] # Specify ports you want to allow.
+# Specify IP addresses you want to allow.
+Will be able to access full ports tcp/udp
+allowed_ipv4 = ["192.168.0.30"]
+# Specify ports you want to allow.
 Everyone will be able to access these ports.
-No ip filtering allow_icmp = true
+No ip filtering
+allowed_ports = ["8080"]
+# Allow ICMP packets (ping)
+allow_icmp = false
 ```

 Try again `curl http://ip:8081` and you will see that the connection is blocked.